 - Don’t just shop in the back of the store.
 You will typically find holiday clearance in bath and body, home decor and bedding (flannel sheets and pillows) and food.
 Don’t forget to check end caps too!
 Target employees do condense as the days go on and inventory dwindles, but I’m always surprised by the “hidden deals” I find.

-Here’s another video with what my store had at 70% – 90% off
+Here’s another video with what my store had at 70% – 90% off for 2016 Christmas products:

 For more Target clearance tips, read my 10 tips for shopping Target clearance.